 We believe in making t-shirts the right way.
-For us, that means as ethically as possible – for people, animals and our planet – using organic and cruelty-free materials, renewable energy, low waste printing technology, plastic-free packaging, and of course sweat-shop free.
+For us, that means as ethically and sustainably as possible – for people, animals and our planet – using organic and cruelty-free materials, renewable energy, low waste printing technology, plastic-free packaging, and of course sweat-shop free.

 To mark Earth Day on 22nd April and Fashion Revolution Week‘s #whomademyclothes campaign (23rd-29th April 2018) which calls for greater transparency in the fashion industry, we’ve made it even easier for you to follow the journey of one of our products – from seed – to shop – to you.
 Thanks to our ace award winning ethical suppliers Teemill, at the Compassionate Tee-Shop you can investigate the whole supply chain and find out details about where your item was made, how it got here, and if you’ve ordered one of our tees you can track your order to meet the exact people who crafted and packed your tee…